 - The date for a second dose will be booked at the center, and it’s set for 29 days after the first dose.

-- You will also get a Reference ID, which can be used for getting the vaccination certificate later.
+- You will also get a Beneficiary ID or Reference ID, which can be used for getting the vaccination certificate later.

 With the registrations done, you will then have to book the appointment for the covid-19 vaccinations.
 As mentioned before, appointments will be available between 9am to 3pm only.
 Here’s how to book an appointment: